egoist/vue-timeago/README.md

 Vue.use(VueTimeago, {
   name: 'Timeago', // Component name, `Timeago` by default
-  locale: undefined, // Default locale
+  locale: 'en', // Default locale
+  // We use `date-fns` under the hood
+  // So you can use all locales from it
   locales: {
     'zh-CN': require('date-fns/locale/zh_cn'),
     'ja': require('date-fns/locale/ja'),